Shoulder Injury At Work & Michigan Workers’ Comp Claim FAQs

-Q. What if my shoulder injury is being disputed?
+Q. What if my injury is being disputed?

 A. Many employers and insurance companies do not want to take responsibility for your injury.
 They will dispute your workers compensation claim just to save money.

-If your claim for work comp benefits in relation to your shoulder injury is being disputed, it’s important to speak with a Michigan workers compensation lawyer quickly.
+If your Michigan workers’ comp claim for benefits in relation to your shoulder injury at work is being disputed, it’s important to speak with a lawyer quickly.